Wilson River Swimming

 Hiking

-Tillamook Forest has a variety of hiking trails, with some running along the Wilson River.
+Tillamook Forest has a variety of hiking trails, some of which run along the Wilson River.

 Wilson River Trail is a 21-mile hike from Keenig Creek to Elk Creek Trailheads.
 It can be accessed from different points, including the Keenig Creek Trailhead.

-There are multiple places to stay at around the Tillamook Forest.
+There are multiple places to stay around the Tillamook State Forest.

 Approximately 0.4 miles further along Wolf Creek Road at Keenig Creek, there is a rustic Keenig Creek campground.
 The campground has 12 walk-in tent sites with tent pads, picnic tables, and fire pits.